Thursday, June 28, 2012

 Plot Summary

-Hercules, a young mortal with godlike strength, is raised on Earth and has trouble fitting in.
+Hercules, a young mortal with godlike strength, grows up on Earth and has trouble fitting in.
 He discovers that his father is the great god Zeus, and he could live on Mount Olympus if he becomes a true hero.
 With Pegasus, his trusty flying horse and a feisty personal trainer,

 Phil, as they all set out for